Azure-Samples/communication-services-virtual-visits-js/CONTRIBUTING.md

 - Commit your changes using a descriptive commit message
 - Push your fork to GitHub:
 - In GitHub, create a pull request
+- If your PR has any UI changes, please make sure to add the "ui change" label to your PR before or after creating the PR.
+This will trigger the workflow to update the snapshots and makes sure that end to end tests are validated with the updated screenshots.
 - If we suggest changes then:

   - Make the required updates.